This BLOG On Does Co-Signing Affect In Buying Home In The Future Was UPDATED On January 20th, 2019

 - Many potential family members who are asked to co-sign are reluctant to do so

-- Main reason for the reluctance is that they feel it might hurt their chances of purchasing their own home in the future
+- The main reason for the reluctance is that they feel it might hurt their chances of purchasing their own home in the future

 - However, this is not the case if the co-signer can provide proof to the lender that he or she is not liable for making the monthly payment as a co-signer

-- The main borrower needs a minimum of a 12 month payment history in order for this practice to apply
+- The main borrower needs a minimum of 12-month payment history in order for this practice to apply

-- The co-signer needs to provide the lender with proof of 12 month’s cancelled checks and/or bank statements
+- The co-signer needs to provide the lender with proof of 12 month’s canceled checks and/or bank statements

 - By proving that, it documents they are not responsible for the mortgage payments

 - Once the lender sees proof, then the monthly mortgage payments are exempt from their debt to income calculations